CodeDoctorZyn/VulcanVaraaha-VV-v1/README.md

 User-Friendly Interface – Web-based monitoring and control

+## Motivation

+As someone with a pure software background during my undergraduate studies, this project felt like venturing into no-man's land.
+Every conversation—whether with peers or mentors—revealed the same concerns: tight timelines, limited resources, and my own skill gaps at the time.
+Building a drone from scratch meant stepping far outside my comfort zone.
+I had to wrestle with:
+Hardware I didn't understand – Soldering components, debugging circuit boards, and praying the magic smoke wouldn't escape Embedded systems I'd never touched – Writing C++ for microcontrollers when Python was my safe space Physics I hadn't considered – Weight distribution, thrust-to-weight ratios, aerodynamics—concepts that don't exist in a code editor
+Failures I couldn't debug with a print statement – When the drone wouldn't lift off, there was no console log to check

 This project represents my curiosity-driven approach to solving real-world problems:

 How can we make drone technology accessible? → By building a cost-effective alternative to expensive commercial drones